-If the Company can develop a strong COTM (Communications on the Move) product line, based on its new phased array antenna technology, which will complement its existing COTP (Communications on the Pause) family of products, C-COM will be the only mobile satellite antenna company in the world having achieved such success in both markets.
+If the Company can develop this COTM (Communications on the Move) product line, based on its new ESA technology, which will complement its existing COTP (Communications on the Pause) systems, C-COM will be the only mobile satellite antenna company in the world having achieved such success in both markets.

 C-COM is going to encounter significant competition on its development path.
 Ease of use, worldwide distribution, effective customer support, attractive pricing, and mass production capabilities coupled with high reliability are mandatory product goals to be the market leader.
 To date, C-COM has maintained a strong technological and historical advantage over its COTP competition, as well as a price and design advantage over other established participants in this marketplace.
-The Company, over its 25 years of operation, has carved out a significant worldwide market presence for its niche products.
+The Company, over its 27 years of operation, has carved out a significant worldwide market presence for its niche products.